gcuddy/gcuddy.github.io/index.md

   });
 });
  </script>

+---

-This website is a compendium of my favorite things.
-My essays cover topics like culture, theatre, media, film, technology, society, art, and creativity.
+My short essays cover topics like culture, theatre, media, film, technology, society, art, and creativity.
 But most of my work centers around our interactions and relationships with culture, with the framing of my background in theatre, film and technology.
 My most popular writing includes essays like [Cultural Nostalgia is Toxic](/nostalgia), [The Cult of Minimalism](/minimalism) and my 2019 essays on theatre's state of the [audience](/audience) and [criticism](/criticism).

 To see the archive of all my writing, [click here](/blog).